 In eight seasons, Fugle amassed 28 total wins with KBM, tying him for second all-time for wins by a crew chief at the truck level.
 He accumulated 24 pole positions, 78 top-five finishes and 119 top-10s across his 168 races on top of the pit box for the organization.
 In those races, Fugle worked with 15 different drivers and visited victory lane with six of them – the third-most by a crew chief in the truck series.
 Of those six drivers, Byron’s seven wins is the second-most Fugle scored with one driver, behind only his 10 with Kyle Busch.

 Taking on a major learning curve, Fugle wasted no time immersing himself in the Cup Series and at Hendrick Motorsports.
-Starting off the season with a trip to victory lane in just his third race with the No. 24 team, Fugle and Byron went on a run of 11 consecutive top-10 finishes, cementing themselves firmly in the playoffs.
+Starting the season with a trip to victory lane in just his third race with the No. 24 team, Fugle and Byron went on a run of 11 consecutive top-10 finishes, cementing themselves firmly in the playoffs.
 Despite some misfortune early in the playoffs, the Fugle-led team regained their consistency before finishing the 2021 season 10th in points with two pole awards, one win, 12 top-five finishes, and 20 top-10s.

 Fugle resides in Salisbury, North Carolina, with wife Carie, sons Reed and Blake, and daughters Avery and Ellie.
-Away from the racetrack, he enjoys attending his children’s sporting events and school functions, and spending time outdoors with his family.
+Away from the racetrack, he enjoys attending his children’s sporting events and school functions and spending time outdoors with his family.
 His hobbies include hiking and gardening.